muratk3n/thirdwave/en/tweets/2019/week12.md

 Nikola...Tesla

-"Nikola Motors is currently suing Tesla for $2 billion over the Tesla Semi, claiming that it copied Nikola’s design)."
+"Nikola Motors is currently suing Tesla for 2 billion d over the Tesla Semi, claiming that it copied Nikola’s design)."

 ---